-The Arukh Hashulkhan straddles an interesting divide.
+The Arukh HaShulchan straddles an interesting divide.
 On one hand, the practice of exposing hair has neutralized the ervah concern.
 On the other hand, it is based on a Biblical passage and thus, the prohibited cannot become permitted despite the loss of ervah status.
 This reverts us back to the earliest of rabbinic sources in which the head must be covered but not because of ervah.
 As a result, the amount of head and hair to cover becomes less defined, as will be presented below.

-Although the idea that a source of ervah can lose its status as such due to habituation is well established in the Rishonom, not all halakhic authorities agree with the Arukh Hashulkhan’s analysis and the Mishna Berura, written in the 20th century by Rav Yisrael Meir Kagan Hakohen, also known as Hafetz Haim, remains steadfast in his position that a married woman’s hair remains eternally ervah.
+Although the idea that a source of ervah can lose its status as such due to habituation is well established in the Rishonim, not all halakhic authorities agree with the Arukh HaShulchan’s analysis and the Mishna Berura, written in the early 20th century by Rav Yisrael Meir Kagan Hakohen, also known as Hafetz Haim, remains steadfast in his position that a married woman’s hair remains eternally ervah.